Can you identify the people, place or date of this photo? If so, please e-mail firstname.lastname@example.org with details!

 - Contact information

-In just four short years, enrollment exceeded the capacity of the building and the college was relocated to Augustine Street in 1928.
-Above is a picture of the first graduating class and pictured below is the campus at Augustine Street.
+In just four short years, enrollment exceeded the capacity of the building and in 1928 the college was relocated to Augustine Street.

-In the early 2000s, the college acquired the land adjacent to campus, including the former Sisters of St. Joseph motherhouse, which has been converted into the Golisano Academic Center, pictured above.
-This purchase doubled the campus size and has provided faculty, staff and students with 150-acres of beauty.
-The recent construction of the Clock Tower Commons and Peckham Hall are further changing the face of the campus, and demonstrate the innovation and pursuit of excellence that exemplify Nazareth College.
+In the early 2000s, the college acquired the land adjacent to the campus, including the former Sisters of St. Joseph Motherhouse, which was converted into the Golisano Academic Center (pictured above), housing classrooms and offices for many of the liberal arts faculty.
+This purchase doubled the size of the campus and provided faculty, staff, and students with one hundred-fifty acres of beauty.
+Recent construction of the Clock Tower Commons and the state-of-the art Peckham Hall for Integrated Math and Science are further evidence of the ongoing innovation and pursuit of excellence that exemplify Nazareth College.